-f) Undergraduate Clinical Nurse Education means the conduct of undergraduate nurse education in a clinical setting.
+f) Undergraduate clinical education means the conduct of undergraduate education in a clinical setting.
 The base rate is determined by reference to the second step of the full-time Level B scale (referred to as g), and calculated as follows:

-$$\frac{g / 52}{52} + 25\% = h$$
+g / 52 + 25% = h

-- g) Payment is made only for classes which are covered by the academic casual staff member's appointment and which are actually conducted by the academic casual staff member.
-Unless the course coordinator or cost centre manager gives the staff member 24 hours notice of the cancellation of any particular class, full payment for the class is made. - h) Academic casual staff members may be paid at more than one rate if they are involved in more than one activity, e.g. lectures and tutorials. - i) Casual ELICOS Teaching staff members will be paid the following minimum rates: - i)at the repeat tutorial rate, outlined in clause c) of this Agreement for each hour of face to face teaching performed; - ii) at the other required Academic activity rate, outlined in clause e) for each hour of non-teaching duties performed.
+- g) Payment is made only for classes which are covered by the academic casual staff member's appointment, and which are actually conducted by the Casual Academic Staff member.
+Unless the course coordinator or Cost Centre Manager gives the staff member 24 hours' notice of the cancellation of any particular class, full payment for the class is made. - h) Where delivery of classes as identified in clause (g) does not occur (including due to experiencing family and domestic violence), payment will be made for preparation work completed, provided it is covered by the Academic Staff member's appointment. - i) Casual Academic Staff members may be paid at more than one rate if they are involved in more than one activity, e.g. lectures and tutorials. - j) Casual ELICOS Teaching staff members will be paid the following minimum rates: - i) at the repeat tutorial rate, outlined in clause c) of this Schedule for each hour of face to face teaching performed; - ii) at the other required Academic activity rate, outlined in clause e) of this Schedule for each hour of non-teaching duties performed.

-Schedule 5 - Review Committee
+Schedule 5 - Review committee

 The detailed requirements, membership and timings for a review committee is set out in the Serious Misconduct in Research clause of this Agreement.
-A Review Committee will:
+A review committee will:

 - Provide an opportunity for the staff member to be interviewed by it and ensure that the staff member has adequate opportunity to answer findings or allegations.
-The committee may take into account such further materials as it believes appropriate to substantiate or otherwise the facts in dispute; - Interview any person it thinks fit to establish the merits or facts of the particular case; - Conduct all interviews in the presence of the staff member or where the staff member chooses, the staff member's representative and the VCP or the VCP's advocate; - Conduct proceedings as expeditiously as possible in accordance with stated timeframes; - · Conduct proceedings in camera (unless otherwise agreed) and as a committee of inquiry; - On the request of the staff member, keep an audio recording of the proceedings (excluding its own deliberations), which will be made available to the staff member, and where they choose, their representative and University management.
+The committee may take into account such further materials as it believes appropriate to substantiate or otherwise the facts in dispute: - Interview any person it thinks fit to establish the merits or facts of the particular case; - Conduct all interviews in the presence of the staff member or where the staff member chooses, the staff member's representative and the VCP or the VCP's advocate; - Conduct proceedings as expeditiously as possible in accordance with stated timeframes; - Conduct proceedings in camera (unless otherwise agreed) and as a committee of inquiry; - On the request of the staff member, keep an audio recording of the proceedings (excluding its own deliberations), which will be made available to the staff member, and where they choose, their representative and University management.
 The recording remains confidential to the parties involved and is for use only in relation to the review committee proceedings and FWC and cannot be published in any other forum; - Ensure that the staff member or where chosen, the staff member's representative and the VCP or the VCP's representative have the right to ask questions of interviewees, and to make submissions.
-They will also have the right to present and challenge evidence: - Make its report available to the VCP and the staff member as soon as reasonably possible.
+They will also have the right to present and challenge evidence: and - Make its report available to the VCP and the staff member as soon as reasonably possible.